Time Series

 Example: Normal and Pathological EEG

-As an example, let us import two sets of time series data and convert them to Numpy arrays, here called data_back and data_epil.
-They represent human electroencephalogram (EEG) as recorded during normal background activity and during an epileptic seizure called absence seizure.
+As an example, let us import two sets of time series data and convert these into NumPy arrays, that we will call data_back and data_epil.
+They represent a human electroencephalogram (EEG), as recorded during normal background activity and during an epileptic seizure, referred to as an absence seizure.

 PYTHON